varunkumardev/amitmerchant1990.github.io/_posts/2020-01-21-this-blog-is-my-playground.md

 ## In closing

 The entire point of this article is I've learned many new things while maintaining and growing this particular blog and I'm still learning.
-I'm improving my blog every day by incorporating new things into it as and when I come across one.
-The blog is now reaching a wider audience, so I try to keep it on standards on par with the great ones in the same territory.
+I'm improving my blog everyday by incorporating new things into it as and when I come across one.

+The blog is now reaching a wider audience, so I try to keep it in sync with standards on par with the great ones in the same territory.
 I'm happy with the current state of the blog but I won't miss the opportunity to improve it further if there's a scope.
 Let me know if you've any suggestions.

 Until next time!